yjiang1234/SyntheticImageGenerator/matlab/README.md

 2. Open the script file in MATLAB
 3. Run the script.
 The following will be generated:

-  a.
+  -a.
 A 128*128 pixel synthetic fluorescent image with 9 yellow (fake color) cells

-  b.
+  -b.
 A labeled instance segmentation image.

-  c.
+  -c.
 The synthetic fluorescent image saved as uint16 and the labeled segmentation image saved as uint8 as PNG files.
 ## Customization:
 **1. Image size:** Change the Image_size to define the pixels for the output images